10 Best Hrtech for January 2026

 Risk Factors

-• Currency fluctuations affecting international revenue
+• Currency fluctuations from euro-denominated revenue

 Stock #2: Workday, Inc. (WDAY)